BTS-CM/BOINC-Field-Mod/README.md

 }
 ```

-# Guesstimated rain implementation

-## Brainstorming how to change this file

 * Create rain equivelant of write_user
   * 'USER& user' -> Custom equivelant?
   * Able to import 'USER& user' AND 'RAIN& rain', or will we only be able to export from one table at a time?
 No joins?